- General Information

 - the need to go to the toilet more often or at night, or you might urinate in small amounts

-- lower back pain, or pain when you finish urinating
+- lower back pain, pain in the lower abdomen (belly), or pain when you finish urinating

 Cystitis is painful and annoying but is usually treated successfully.
 It can be more serious if the infection travels to the kidneys or pelvis and causes inflammation in those areas.
 In such cases you may experience fever, chills, nausea and vomiting.